ShiteHoly/Scikitlearn_Diabetes_Database_Regression_model_Practice/README.md

 # Diabetes Progression Prediction with PyTorch

 This project uses a simple neural network built with PyTorch to predict diabetes progression based on baseline patient data.
-It employs K-Fold Cross-Validation for hyperparameter tuning and evaluates the final model on a held-out test set.
+The highlight is that it employs K-Fold Cross-Validation for hyperparameter tuning and evaluates the final model on a held-out test set.
+By using this method with manually tuning, there was a significant improvement in the loss in testing.

 ## Dataset